What’s the issue?

 Estimates are a fundamental part of sustainability reporting.
 They are used in forward-looking information (e.g. forecasts about future planned capital investments to mitigate risks) as well as in data that is primarily historical (e.g. metrics).

 Comparative information is important to users’ understanding because it allows trends to be seen.
-Unlike IFRS® Accounting Standards, under proposed IFRS S11 companies would be required to disclose comparative information that reflects updated estimates.
-Companies may need to update their estimates due to:
+Unlike IFRS® Accounting Standards, under the general standard1 comparative information disclosed by companies will need to reflect updated estimates.
+Companies may need to update their estimates as a result of:

 • changes in calculation methodology;